nahoraggreturn/nahoraggreturn.github.io/_posts/htb/Celestial/2018-08-08-HTB:Celestial.markdown

 ![2files]({{site.baseurl}}/assets/celestial/2files.png){:class="img-responsive"}

 As the output of `script.py` was shown inside `output.txt`, i thought there must be a **cron job** running this python script as **root** and putting the output in txt file.
-So I overwrite the script with my own, which reads the root.txt from root dir.
+So I overwrite the script with my own payload, which reads the root.txt from root dir.

- Surprisingly, the script got executed as `root` and output the flag in `output.txt`
+ Surprisingly, the script got executed as `root` and outputted the flag in `output.txt`

 ![pscrip]({{site.baseurl}}/assets/celestial/pscrip.png){:class="img-responsive"}